Big Bill (wrestler)

 William Morrissey (born August 16, 1986) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs under the ring name Big Bill and is a former AEW World Tag Team Champion.
+As of July 2026, he is signed to WWE, where he performs on the Raw brand under the ring name Big Cass.

-In WWE, he first appeared under the name Colin Cassidy and came to prominence for his partnership with Enzo Amore, whom he teamed with from 2013 to 2017.
+In WWE, he first appeared under the name Colin Cassady and Big Cass and came to prominence for his partnership with Enzo Amore, whom he teamed with from 2013 to 2017.
 Together, they won the NXT Year-End Award for Tag Team of the Year in 2015.
-He was brought up to Raw alongside Amore the day after WrestleMania 32 and his name was changed to Big Cass.
-He was later moved to the SmackDown brand, where he had a brief feud with Daniel Bryan, before being released by the company in June 2018.
-After leaving WWE, he resumed teaming with Amore (now known as nZo) on the independent circuit as Big Cazz, Big C, Big Ca$$, and CaZKL, before joining Impact Wrestling in 2021 as W. Morrissey, and AEW in 2022 as Big Bill.
+He was brought up to the Raw brand in April 2016.
+He was later moved to the SmackDown brand in April 2018 before being released by the company in two months later.
+After leaving WWE, he joined Impact Wrestling (now Total Nonstop Action Wrestling) in 2021 as W. Morrissey, and All Elite Wrestling (AEW) in 2022 as Big Bill, where he became an AEW World Tag Team Champion with Ricky Starks.
+He departed AEW in July 2026 and re-signed with WWE later that month.